 Time On Site: Tablets users spent the highest amount of time on site, followed by PC/Desktop users, and then mobile users.

 We then examined the traffic to one of our major fashion retailers that served Slovaks with both a mobile site and desktop site.
-While this retailer didn’t provide an in-language shopping experience for these consumers, it received robust traffic from Slovakia, and shipped products there.
+While this retailer didn't provide an in-language shopping experience for these consumers, it received robust traffic from Slovakia, and despatched products there.
 Based on our analysis from 2014 to 2015:

 Sessions: Year-over-ear mobile site sessions grew by 100%.
 The company’s desktop sessions dropped by 9%.

 Transactions: Although the number of transactions through the company’s mobile site was lower than PC/desktops, the mobile site’s transactions grew 250% year-over-year.
 The desktop site’s transactions grew by only 7%.